rdooley2/Homelab/Suricata.md

 <br />
 <br />
 <br />
-These are the specifications that I used for the Suricata VM, It is the exact same as the Wazuh-Suricata VM (which I renamed to Wazuh VM): <br/><br />
+These are the specifications that I used for the Suricata VM.
+It is the exact same as the Wazuh-Suricata VM (which I renamed to Wazuh VM): <br/><br />
 <img src="https://i.imgur.com/02bl9m7.png" alt="Homelab Steps">
 <br />
 <br />